YQuaresma/DevMachine/README.md

 # Setup Developer Machine

 ## Disclaimer
-This repo is intended to help me when I need to set up a fresh development machine and keep record of all applications and set up I usually execute manually.
+This repo is intended to help me when I need to set up a fresh development machine and keep record of all applications and settings I usually execute manually.

-Feel free to use but I strongly suggest to read all powershell scripts to certify they are safe for you to execute.
+Feel free to use it but I strongly suggest to read all powershell scripts to certify they are safe for you to execute.

 **ALWAYS READ THE CODE YOU ARE USING FROM 3RD-PARTIES**